 Rocoto: 80 days.
 Originating in the Andes mountains, this variety is also called manzano, meaning apple.
 The fruit is apple shaped, growing prolifically on large, hairy leaved plants that are more cold hardy, and in some areas will be perennial.
 It is a medium heat pepper, with a bit of a citrus undertone.
 Very pretty in the garden!

 Scotch Bonnet: 90 days.
-Super hot, oblong 2 inch bonnet shaped fruit.
+A super hot, oblong 2 inch bonnet shaped fruit.
 Excellent for hot Caribbean dishes.

 Serrano: 75 days.
 Very hot chile called for in many recipes.
 Candle flame shaped fruit are 2 ¼ inches long, green, then red at full maturity.
 Borne on attractive 30 to 36 inch erect, branching plants.
 Suitable for salsas and sauce recipes as well as eating fresh.
 Vigorous bearer.